hasauino/mrYellow/README.md

 ##Software
 ###Overview
-mrYellow has a raspberry pi that is responsible for running a python script, and a bash command at system boot.
+mrYellow consists of a raspberry pi 3, and an Arduino Mega.
+The raspberry pi is responsible for running the face detection, and receiving bluetooth commands on its UART port.
+The two processes are running in parallel as a python script named "main.py"
+The "main.py" script, receives bluetooth commands and passes them to the arduino as a serial message.
+The arduino, recieves this message, and controlles the hardware accordingly.

 ###Android App
 Android app used:  https://play.google.com/store/apps/details?id=com.heightdev.arduinobtjoysticklite&hl=en Inside the app, go to settings, and set the delay to a value higher than 100 ms